Sir-Jude/Distriflask/README.md

 Click on "**Login**" in the navigation bar, use the the chosen username and the password "12345678" as credentials and click on the "**Login**" button at the base of the form.

-**IMPORTANT**: the script assignes this password to every user, but this is just a prototype and the app is running in a development environment: in case you decide to use this code to deploy the app, it is highly recommended to create a **unique and safer** password for every different user!!!
+**IMPORTANT**: the script assigns this password to every user, but this is just a prototype and the app is running in a development environment: in case you decide to use this code to deploy the app, it is highly recommended to create **unique and safer** passwords for every different user!!!

+<a id="download"></a>
-## 3.2.2.
-Download a release
+## 3.2.2. download a release
-Choose from the dropdown menu the name of a software version and then click on the "**Download**" button.
+From the dropdown menu, select the name of a software version and then click on the "**Download**" button.

-The app will now allow you to save and download the chosen software on your computer.
+The app will now allow you to save and download one of the company's software packages (remember, in this prototype, they are rapresented by some file.txt) on your computer.

 <a id="further"></a>
 # 4. Further development